ijborda/ijborda.github.io/content/about.md

   - Most of my web programming skills are self-taught.
 I’ve made it a habit to study what I need, apply it, and continuously add to my toolkit, all so I can bring more value to the work I do.
 To further challenge and improve my skills, I joined a few competitive programming contests and pursued industry certifications.

+  - Aside from programming, I like to run 🏃‍♀️, hike mountains ⛰️, and just stay active in general.
+Making space for movement, nature, and the outdoors is an effective way for me to clear my mind and stay grounded.

 See some of my [projects](/projects).

 Send me a message: [imari.borda2018@gmail.com](mailto:imari.borda2018@gmail.com)